The LeviCellTM Enables Fast, Easy, and Robust Sorting of Large Cells, Organoids, and Embryonic Cells

 The image below exhibits a mouse cell line that forms organoids when grown in culture.
 This sample was levitated in the LeviCellTM.
 The three-step, label-free, gentle and powerful levitation technology enables robust viability without triggering activation processes or causing cell death.
 The LeviCellTM platform’s cell separation process results in a clear partition between viable organoid cell clusters (top clumps) and dead cells (bottom clumps).

-While traditional cell sorting techniques work well to isolate cells smaller than 20μm, they are not an efficient method for separating large cell structures such as organoids, embryos, and C. elegans.
+While traditional cell sorting techniques work well to isolate cells smaller than 20μm, they are not an efficient method for separating large cell structures such as spheroids, embryos, and C. elegans.
 Sorting large cells is a slow process for many current technologies – as clumping, clogs, and contamination often create bottlenecks during separation.
-Scientists studying large cells know that the tradeoff to obtaining viable embryos, organoids, or C. elegans is time.
+Scientists studying large cells know that the tradeoff to obtaining viable embryos, spheroids, or C. elegans is time.
 The process is painstakingly slow and frustrating.
 The LeviCellTM offers respite from this issue by enabling the separation of structures up to 350μm in 20 minutes.